SofaPirate/Plaquette/docs/waves.rst

 Types of Waves
 --------------

-Plaquette provides 3 types of waves:
+Plaquette provides 3 shapes of waves:

-- :doc:`SquareWave`: Alternates between two levels with sharp transitions.
+- **SQUARE** (default): Default wave shape.
+Alternates between two levels with sharp transitions.
 Useful for creating rhythmic on-off patterns such as blinking LEDs or simple tone generators for buzzers.
 Possesses some properties of digital units.